 Type & Location Entitled Person Entitlement Responsibility All Houses/ Structures on Acquired Private Lands Legal owners, as determined by DCs, or by courts in cases of legal disputes.
 Compensation-under-law (CUL) or replacement cost, whichever is greater.
 Transfer Grant (TG) to cover the carrying costs of household goods, at one-eighth of the replacement costs of the affected structures.
 Allowed to keep the salvageable materials.
 CUL paid by DCs.
-TG paid by MOHFW Shiftable & Non-shiftable Structures on Acquired Public Lands 7 Vulnerable Non- titled Persons Shiftable structures: House Transfer Grant (HTG) and House Construction Grant (HCG), @ Tk 50 per sq. ft. of floor area with a minimum of Tk 4000 and maximum of Tk 6000.
-Non-shiftable structures: HCG @ Tk 100 per sq. ft. of floor area with a minimum of Tk 5000 and maximum of Tk 7000.
+TG paid by MOHFW Shiftable & Non-shiftable Structures on Acquired Public Lands Vulnerable Squatters Shiftable structures: House Transfer Grant (HTG) and House Construction Grant (HCG), @ Tk 50 per sft of floor area with a minimum of Tk 4000 and maximum of Tk 6000.
+Non-shiftable structures: HCG @ Tk 100 per sft of floor area with a minimum of Tk 5000 and maximum of Tk 7000.
 Allowed to keep the salvageable materials.
-HTG and HCG paid by MOHFW Houses/ Structures on VNR Lands Current Owners/Users HTG and HCG (Amounts are to be determined in consultation with the current owners/users).
-Allowed to keep the salvageable materials.
+HTG and HCG paid by MOHFW Structures on Owners/Users in consultation in consultation with the current owners/users).
 HTG and HCG paid by MOHFW